sq-key-generate - Man Page

 Create a key without any user IDs

--o, --output=FILE
+--output=FILE

---rev-cert=FILE or -
+--rev-cert=FILE

-Write the revocation certificate to FILE. mandatory if OUTFILE is `-` or not specified. [default: <OUTFILE>.rev]
+Write the emergency revocation certificate to FILE.

-Add a user ID to the key
+Add a user ID to the key.

-Protect the key with a password
+Don't protect the secret key material with a password

 Global options